remotion-dev/template-remix/README.md

 ## Getting started

 Clone the repository and install dependencies using `npm i`.

-If you prefer to use Yarn, run `yarn`.
+> If you prefer to use Yarn, run `yarn`.
-If you prefer to use pnpm, run `pnpm i`.
+> If you prefer to use pnpm, run `pnpm i`.

+Run the example app using `npm run dev`.

 ## Set up rendering via AWS Lambda